I'd been too late.

 "Baki?" he repeated after I finished explaining everything that had happened.
 How strange Sai had acted when he first saw Baki, what he'd said on the phone, who baki was to me.

 He rubbed at his triangle tattoos.
 "Red, you've gotten yourself into some deep shit here.
-I'm not one-hundred percent sure, because I never knew official names, but I think this Baki person might be Sai's ex-pimp.
+I'm not one-hundred percent sure, because I never knew official names, but I think this Baki person might be the person who used to control Sai.
 The person who stabbed him.
 Left him for dead."

 Kiba grabbed my shoulder to pull me in closer so that he could whisper.
 "Listen to me, Gaara, quickly.
 Are you still working for him?"